The One With The Pump Blog

 You’ve got pumping questions.
 We’ve got the answers.

 Can I let you in on a secret?
 You’re not the only mom feeling confused about how to establish, increase, and protect her supply.
+If your doctor tells your your baby has low birth weight, not gaining weight, or seeming hungry all the time-this could be a reason to get in there and see what’s going on with your milk supply.

 If you could peek at my DMs or eavesdrop on my consults on any given day, you’d see one question repeated over, and over, and over again.